avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/README.md

 | **One or more SonarScanners** | Running on your Build / Continuous Integration Servers to analyze projects |

 ## Integration
-The following schema shows how SonarQube integrates with other ALM tools and where the various components of SonarQube are used.
+The following schema shows how SonarQube integrates with other ALM(Application Lifecycle Management) tools and where the various components of SonarQube are used.
 ![architecture-integrate](https://github.com/avengers-p7/Documentation/assets/156056344/73b41b48-0512-4b77-82e9-3c805c04ee2b)

 ***